prestodb/presto/presto-docs/src/main/sphinx/connector/iceberg.rst

                                                      to the Nessie server.
                                                      Example: ``5000``

-``iceberg.nessie.connect-timeout-ms``                The connection timeout in milliseconds for connection
+``iceberg.nessie.connect-timeout-ms``                The connection timeout in milliseconds for the connection
                                                      requests to the Nessie server.
                                                      Example: ``10000``